MicroPhase/fpga-docs/source/CARRIER_BOARD/PE100/PE100-Reference_Manual.md

 ### ○Giga ETH

-The baseboard provides 2 Gigabit Ethernet interfaces.
+The carrier board provides 2 Gigabit Ethernet interfaces.
 The phy IC of ETH0 is integrated in the core board.
 It's connected with core board according to the signs of MDI.
 More information of the ETH0 PHY, please reference the  corresponding core board document.

 The PHY of ETH1 is Marvell Alaska 88E1512, connected to the core board via the RGMII interface.
 The 88E1512 is a robust PHY that supports RGMII to RJ45 and SGMII to RJ45, with MDI/MDIX and 10/100/1000 Mbps auto-negotiation capabilities.
 It supports RGMII to RJ45 and SGMII to RJ45, with MDI/MDIX and 10/100/1000M auto-negotiation.